published on 18 January 2013

-We do not know much about the authors of these texts: in Indian tradition the focus tends to be on the ideas rather than on the authors, perhaps a wiser approach that allows one to look at the message without being influenced by the messenger.
-Vedic literature is religious in nature and as such tends to reflect the worldview, spiritual preoccupations and social attitudes of the Brahmans or priestly class of ancient India.The Vedas were first composed sometime around 1500-1000 BCE in the north-western region of the Indian subcontinent - present day Pakistan and northwest India - and they were transmitted orally over many generations before eventually being committed to writing.
+We do not know much about the authors of these texts: In Vedic tradition the focus tends to be on the ideas rather than on the authors, which may allow one to look at the message without being influenced by the messenger.
+Vedic literature is religious in nature and as such tends to reflect the worldview, spiritual preoccupations, and social attitudes of the Brahmans or priestly class of ancient India.The Vedas were first composed sometime around 1500-1000 BCE in the north-western region of the Indian subcontinent - present day Pakistan and northwest India - and they were transmitted orally over many generations before eventually being committed to writing.
 Like the Homeric epics, parts of the Vedas were composed in different periods.
 The oldest of these texts is the Rig-Veda, but it is not possible to establish precise dates for its composition.
 It is believed that the entire collection was completed by the end of the second millennium BCE.

-- Rig-Veda (“Knowledge of the Hymns of Praise”, for recitation)
+- Rig-Veda “Knowledge of the Hymns of Praise”, for recitation.

-- Sama-Veda (“Knowledge of the Melodies”, for chanting)
+- Sama-Veda “Knowledge of the Melodies”, for chanting.

-- Yajur-Veda (“Knowledge of the Sacrificial formulas”, for liturgy)
+- Yajur-Veda “Knowledge of the Sacrificial formulas”, for liturgy.

-- Atharva-Veda (“Knowledge of the Magic formulas”, named after a kind of group of priests).
+- Atharva-Veda “Knowledge of the Magic formulas”, named after a kind of group of priests.

 Indra was the head of the ancient Hindu pantheon.
-He is the Storm-god (sometimes he is referred to as the Sky-god and also as the god of war).
-The Vedas describe Indra as the god “Who wields the thunderbolt” and probably his most celebrated story was the smiting of the demon-serpent Vritra.
-The legend says that Vritra kept all the waters trapped in his mountain lair and Indra was the one who slew the serpent and released the waters.
+He was the Storm-god (sometimes he is referred to as the Sky-god and also as the god of war).
+The Vedas describe Indra as the god “Who wields the thunderbolt”, and his most celebrated story was the killing of the demon-serpent Vritra.
+The legend says that Vritra kept all the waters trapped in his mountain lair, and Indra was the one who slew the demon in order to release the waters.

 I have slain Vritra, O ye hast’ning Maruts;